 Project: Design a Venetian, High-Altitude-Earth, Martian, or Titan surveillance airship, and design, build, and fly a terrestrial model

-Extra class events: There will be two Saturday events involving oral presentations and competitions where students display their flight vehicles.
-The first will be on September 30 from 9 am-2 pm.
-The second will be December 2 from 9 am-4:30 pm.
-Both events will be held in 1109 FXB and the FXB Atrium.
-A midterm examination is also scheduled on Friday, October 13, for two hours of your choice between 4:30 and 7:30 pm in 1109 FXB.
+Extra class events: There are two Saturday events involving oral presentations and competitions where students display their flight vehicles.
+The first is on September 28 from 9 am-2 pm.
+The second is November 23 from 8 am-4:30 pm.
+Both events are held in 1109 FXB and the FXB Atrium.
+A midterm examination is also scheduled on Friday, October 11 for two hours preferably between 4:30 and 7:30 pm in 1109 FXB.

 Please note that this class has activities that require flexibility in scheduling during the term and that may conflict with other University activities.
 The class events noted above frequently conflict with other activities like Band, fraternities and sororities, and Crew.
-We have found that students involved in UROP (Undergraduate Research Opportunities Program) or MRC (Michigan Research Community) have difficulty being sufficiently flexible to meet adequately with their teams.
+We have found that students involved in UROP (Undergraduate Research Opportunities Program) or MRADS (Michigan Research and Discovery Scholars) have difficulty being sufficiently flexible to meet adequately with their teams.
 This course is best suited to be taken with first-year Chemistry (e.g. Chem 130).
-First-year Physics (e.g. Phy 140) usually involves scheduling conflicts that have a negative impact.
+First-year Physics (e.g. Phy 140) often involves scheduling conflicts.